This bus stop doubles as a kids’ playground

 To support children’s learning, public play spaces need to be designed in line with the six principles of learning, which reflect how children absorb new information most effectively.

 According to the six principles, activities should be active or “minds-on,” not passive.
 They should require participants be engaged, not distracted.
 They should be meaningful, connecting to kids’ previous experiences and knowledge.
 They should prompt social interaction with caregivers and friends.
-They should be iterative – updating understanding based on new information – rather than repetitive.
+They should be iterative – updating understanding based on new information–rather than repetitive.
 And finally, they should be joyful and generate positive feelings or a sense of surprise.

 The following public space projects illustrate how these principles come to life.
 We provided scientific consultation for the first two projects, and this work helped inspire the creation of the nonprofit Playful Learning Landscapes Action Network.